-This page provides information on the different types of Committee applications and the process of making an application under COPR which need to be considered by the Advisory Committee on Pesticides (ACP).
+This page provides information on the different types of Committee applications and the process of making an application under COPR which need to be considered by the Expert Committee on Pesticides (ECP).

 The application could be for either:

 If an application is made to HSE for approval of a product containing an active ingredient that is not present in any product presently approved under COPR, the risks associated with its pesticidal use will not have been previously assessed.

 Sufficient data should be submitted to HSE to:

 The data package submitted should include, where appropriate, copies of all the study reports and cover the following:

 An application is considered to be a Committee re-submission when an active ingredient is present in a currently approved product but an extension of use of that active substance is requested which needs approval by the ECP.
 For example, extension of use into a different area, or where there is a substantial amount of new data to evaluate to support an application for use in the same area.

 The ECP will have already evaluated previous data on the active ingredient and so a full data package is not likely to be needed.
 Sufficient data should be submitted to HSE to allow consideration of the risks associated with any new uses and where appropriate to support the efficacy claims for controlling target pests.